London Market Report

 St. Thomas and Elgin County

 St. Thomas and surrounding Elgin County is a short drive south of London.
 Its population of 50K is mostly based in St. Thomas, with just under 10K residents based in surrounding rural areas alongside the small townships of Central Elgin, West Elgin, Dutton-Dunwich, Southwold, Aylmer, Bayham, and Malahide.
 In terms of overall resale units sold, it is fourth largest GLA region after London South, North, and East.
-While sales activity is still down from historical levels, it remains a more active market than London, with sales of the last 12 months only down 17% when compared to the trailing 5-year average.
+While sales activity is still down from historical levels, it remains a more active market than London, with unit sales over the past 12 months only down 10% when compared to the trailing 5-year average.

-To start the year, St. Thomas and Elgin County reported a median sale price of $575K, gaining on the prior quarter but still down slightly year-over-year.
-After inventory steadily grew in 2023 to end the year with over 5 months, resale supply tightened during the first quarter.
-When compared to the trailing 5-year average, buyers still have close to twice the homes to choose from.
+During the third quarter, St. Thomas and Elgin County reported a median sale price of $579K, down 4.6% from a year prior.
+After inventory steadily grew in 2023 to end the year with over 5 months, resale supply tightened to start the new year but has spiked during the spring and summer markets.
+At 7.5 months of inventory, buyers in this market now have triple the homes to choose from when compared to the trailing 5-year average.

-As expected from increased relative supply, homes in St. Thomas and Elgin County are taking a long time to sell, with a median listing period of 33 days, up from the prior quarter and on pace with selling times observed one year ago.
+As expected from increased relative supply, homes in St. Thomas and Elgin County are taking a long time to sell, with a median listing period of 27 days, up 2 days from median selling times observed one year ago.

 Community Overview